Transition to College: Program Activity Guide for Students Who Are Blind or Low Vision

 • Lesson 24: Navigating a College Campus As a Student Who Is Blind or Low Vision

-Key Considerations When you are a student who is blind or low vision, navigating your college or career school campus will require you to have more than a map or […]
+This content is also available in: Español (Spanish) When you are a student who is blind or low vision, navigating your college or career school campus will require you to have more than a map or GPS.
+How will you locate your classes if you cannot see the street signs, building signs, or room numbers? […]

 Read more